miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 1. Use the == operator to check if the argument is a reference to this object.
 If so, return true.
 This is just a performance optimization but one that is worth doing if the comparison is potentially expensive.
 2. Use the instanceof operator to check if the argument has the correct type.
 If not, return false.
 Typically, the correct type is the class in which the method occurs.
 Occasionally, it is some interface implemented by this class.
 Use an interface if the class implements an interface that refines the equals contract to permit comparisons across classes that implement the interface.
 Collection interfaces such as Set, List, Map, and Map.Entry have this property.
 3. Cast the argument to the correct type.
 Because this cast was preceded by an instanceof test, it is guaranteed to succeed.
 4. For each “significant” field in the class, check if that field of the argument matches the corresponding field of this object.
-If all these tests succeed, re- turn true; otherwise, return false.
+If all these tests succeed, return true; otherwise, return false.

 ## Item  11: Always override hashCode when you override equals
 Here is the contract: